 Check out the video below for a slideshow on the different stages of sock knitting!

-And if you are looking for the perfect yarn for your new socks then check out the skeins of hand-dyed merino/nylon blend yarn recently added to the shop.
-Here are just a few....
+And if you are looking for the perfect yarn for your new socks then check out the skeins of hand-dyed merino/nylon blend yarn in the online shop.

 So if you, or someone you know is looking to try their hand at sock knitting then please do spread the word!